 Regardless of your pain tolerance, it is recommended to have a big serving of food a few hours before going under the tattoo needle.
-The reason is because during your tattoo session, your body will tense up.
-This causes your body to burn much more calories that usual.
+The reason is that during your tattoo session, your body will tense up.
+This causes your body to burn much more calories than usual.
 I once ignored this rule while getting my back tattoo done.
 Because part of the artwork went over my spine, I was very stiff and was breathing harder.
 My heart rate also increased dramatically.
-About 2 hours into the tattoo session I was very close to fainting and once the tattoo studio staff brought me some JFC chicken, I was risen from the dead.
+About 2 hours into the tattoo session I was very close to fainting and once the tattoo studio staff brought me some JFC chicken, I rose from the dead.

 Can I drink alcohol before / after getting my tattoo

 When in Bali, you’re bound to have at least a few nights out of fun with a few (or more) drinks.
 It was always recommended to never go for a tattoo while intoxicated or hungover.
 Getting a permanent piece of art on your body shouldn’t be a careless decision and a few drinks alone can impair your judgement, leaving you with potentially regretful decisions should you get a tattoo while intoxicated.
 Most professional artists and studios might even refuse to work on your tattoo.

 Alcohol tends to temporarily thin the blood which can lead to a lot of unnecessary bleeding while getting your tattoo.
 Excessive bleeding during your session will dilute the ink and reduce the overall quality of your tattoo or make it look like a poorly done job.
 This excess blood can also lead to issues with the artist and his visibility while tattooing you as blood will smear over the intended artwork and potentially confuse the stencil.